 Trading is a noble profession in India and is a subject of interest to thousands of traders.
 While there are many success stories, the market remains to be a place where people have lost a lot of money.
 The bottom line?
 Trading on emotions, by fluke and not following certain fundamental rules.
 Let’s discover some of the trading strategies to always stay in profit:

 Here present 10 proven Trading strategies

-Always Keep your trading plan ready: Without a plan, is a sure-shot way of exposing yourself to danger.
+Always Keep your trading strategies ready: Without a plan, is a sure-shot way of exposing yourself to danger.
 A trading plan is a bridge that consists of one or more strategies that will take you to a successful future.

 A general trading plan is to set a target price based on a particular trend while setting the maximum loss you can bear.
 It is extremely important to have a rule-based trading system that stops you from trading on emotions.

 Approach trading like a business to maximize your business’ potential: Trading is no different from a business.
 The job of a business is to cut expenses and enhance profits.
 Similarly, the job of a trader is to cut the losses and maximum profits.
 If you notice continuous losses in your trades, there must be something wrong with your methodology.

 Take full advantage of the latest technology: Today, traders have a lot more indicators at their disposal, compared to the traders in say, the 70s.
 As a trader, your job is to keep yourself updated with the latest developments in price movements, charts, and tables.
 Another crucial aspect of trading is to stay updated with the latest news all around the world.

 Installing the latest technology is a must.
 You do not want to be stuck in situations where some orders did not go through because of a lag in your tools!